tehreet/bufo-blaster/README.md

 # bufo-blaster

 A lightweight bullet-heaven game inspired by Vampire Survivors.
 Control Bufo and defeat endless waves of enemy Bufos while collecting experience to level up and pick upgrades.
+The HUD shows your current health and experience toward the next level.

 ## Running